Blog

 Major ones are:

-- Private Equity Funds: These funds invest in companies that are not listed on the stock market.
-They often take a large or controlling stake, allowing them to guide major business decisions and help the company grow.
+• Private Equity Funds: These funds invest in companies that are not listed on the stock market.
+They often buy a large stake so they can help guide important business decisions.

 Category III AIFs